A topic from the subject of Inorganic Chemistry in Chemistry.

 Conclusion

-Green chemistry offers a number of potential benefits for inorganic chemistry.
+Green chemistry offers numerous potential benefits for inorganic chemistry.
 By implementing green chemistry principles, inorganic chemists can reduce the environmental impact of their work and develop more sustainable processes for the synthesis and use of inorganic chemicals.

 Green Chemistry in Inorganic Complexes

-Green chemistry is a field of chemistry that seeks to reduce the environmental impact of chemical processes.
+Green chemistry is a field of chemistry that seeks to design chemical products and processes that minimize or eliminate the use and generation of hazardous substances.
 It is based on the 12 principles of green chemistry, which include:

 1. Prevention of waste